 Not long after landing on the field, however, I began to wonder if those two men were even living on the same planet.
 Their views of the work, of ways to solve problems, and of each other were usually diametrically opposed.
 The leader saw the missionary under him as irresponsible, devious, and unwilling to submit to authority.
 That missionary, in turn, viewed the leader as an inflexible obstructionist who was power- and prestige-hungry.
 Each one thought of the other as a little mentally unbalanced.
 For two people who needed to be working together, spreading the message of perfect love, this was anything but an ideal arrangement.

 It hurt me to see two good people obstructing each other in the exercise of their God-given talents.
-I watched as the problem began to spread like a cancer throughout the rest of the missionary team.
-As this polarization spread and two "camps" began emerging, the frailties of these good men moved from affecting their own ministries to affecting those of their colleagues as well.
+I watched the problem spread like cancer through others in the missionary team.
+As this polarization infected other people and two "camps" emerged, the frailties of these good men moved from affecting just their own ministries to those of their colleagues.

 I began searching for some ways to bridge the chasm.
-Agonizing hours of prayer and reflecting only left me staring numbly into space.
+Agonizing hours of prayer and reflection only left me staring numbly into space.

 About a month after our arrival on the field, my wife and I started a weekly prayer meeting and fellowship time for the missionaries.
 Could the rest of us create an environment of loving forbearance that would embrace our two colleagues and draw them and the rest of us together?
 We hoped that would happen.

 I kept praying for an end to the bitter drama.
-Revival is surely going to come, I kept thinking.
+Revival and renewal are undoubtedly going to come, I kept thinking.
 Tears of repentance and forgiveness will flow.
-Embraces will come and we'll march away from the altar, arm in arm, singing "We are one in the bond of love."
+Embraces will come, and we'll march away from the altar, arm in arm, singing, "We are one in the bond of love."
 But that didn't happen.

 On the contrary, positions seemed to become more entrenched as the weeks passed.
-Words like "liar" and "thief," though not spoken, were certainly implied.
+Though now spoken, words like "liar" and "thief" were certainly implied.
 Neither trusted the other to faithfully communicate with missions headquarters.
-Via telephone and written communication, each argued his case directly with church leaders.
+Via telephone and written communication, each argued his case directly with denominational leaders.
 The regional director came for a brief visit.
 His attempts at even-handedness in disputes were interpreted as indecisiveness and a lack of support for the "right" solutions.
-Following his visit, both men became even more aggressive as each tried demonstrate his competence as a missionary.
+Following his visit, both men became even more aggressive as each tried to demonstrate his competence as a missionary.

 I hated to have to talk to one of them about the other.
 Neither one seemed able to mention the other without using disparaging words.
 They ceased relating to each other as living, breathing people.
 They began seeing only exaggerated caricatures.
 Mutual suspicion was never far below the surface, even when they managed to smile when they met.
 We tried to encourage the two of them to put the best light on each other's words and actions.
 By that point, however, their responses to each other were dictated by emotions rather than reason.